Wales

 The Judge's Lodging Museum

-The Judge's Lodging in Presteigne is an award-winning restored Court House that was once one of the stateliest judge’s residences in Wales and England – complete with authentic cells used to contain prisoners, judges’ living quarters and the courtroom.
-Head in and experience what upstairs/downstairs life was like for its resident judges, servants and, of course, felonious visitors.
+The Judge's Lodging in Presteigne is an award-winning restored Court House that was one of the most renowned judge’s residences in Wales and England, complete with living quarters, a courtroom, and cells.
+Head over to uncover the museum’s collections and learn about what life was once like for the lodging’s resident judges, staff, and felonious visitors.

 Presteigne Carnival

-Presteigne Carnival is a lively family-friendly festival held annually in the town each July.
-Popular with townsfolk and visitors alike, this traditional carnival is widely-anticipated and boasts a packed line up of events, including a procession through the town centre with carnival floats, dog shows, cookery competitions, live music, children’s games and much more.
+Presteigne Carnival is a family-friendly festival held annually in the town on the second Saturday of July.
+Adored by locals and visitors alike, this traditional carnival is widely anticipated and promises a full line-up of events, including a procession through the town centre with carnival floats, dog shows, cookery competitions, live music, and much more.

 Presteigne Music Festival

-For music fans from near and far, the Presteigne Music Festival held every August is one of the must-visit events in Wales.
-Internationally-renowned, it brings together music groups and artists from all over the world, with everyone from Irish fiddlers to African drummers to French-Canadian percussionists having performed at the festival.
+For lovers of music, the five-day Presteigne Music Festival is held every August amongst the soul-stirring beauty of the Welsh Marches.
+Running for over 40 years, it brings together music groups and artists from all over the world, with everyone from Irish fiddlers to African drummers to French-Canadian percussionists having performed at the festival.

 Sidney Nolan Trust